+NOMINATION

-NOMINATION MERIT STAR or NATIONAL CERTIFICATE OF APPRECIATION
+MERIT STAR or NATIONAL CERTIFICATE OF APPRECIATION

-□PURPLE □ BLUE □ GREEN YELLOW V ☐ NATIONAL CERTIFICA TE OF APPRECIA TION
+]PURPLE BLUE GF REEN YELLOW NA TIONAL CERTIFICATE (OF APPRECIATION

 1. Nominee's Name NSP ID No.

 2. Mailing Address

 3. Registered with Patrol Division

-45 DAYS ARE REQUIRED BY APPROVALS FOR PROCESSING AND MAILING O IE NATIONAL OFFICE Sign F AWARDS FROM DA ATE
+45 DAYS ARE REQUIRED BY 1 APPROVALS THE NATIONAL OFFICE FOR PROPERTY IN THE NATION Print WARDS FROM DATE

-Sponsor Date Signed
+Sponsor Date

-NSP Patrol Representative Date Signed
+NSP Patrol Signed Date

+Representative Signed

 Section Chief/Region Director Date Signed

-Review Board Chair Date
+Review Board Chair Date Signed

 Region Awards Advisor Date

-Region Awards Advisor Signed
+Acgion Awards Advisor Signed

-Division Awards Advisor Date
+Division Awards Advisor Signed Date Signed

-Division / wards / idvisor Signed

-Division Director/Designee Date

-Signed

-INSTRUCTIONS
+Section 1-3

-ation of a patroller for a NSP Merit Star or National Certificate of Appreciation.
-It shou ld be typewritten and include t the date
+This form is used for the nomination of a patroller for a NSP Merit Star or National Certificate of Appreciation.
+It should be typewritten and

-section 1-3 ze should not be smaller than 9 point.

-Section 1-3 Sections are to be filled out accu urataly.
-Do not use picknomes
+Sections are to be filled out accurately.
+Do not use nicknames.

-Section 4 matery.
-Do not use mechanies.
+Section 4

-letter of recommendation from the sponsor.
+All nominations must include a letter of recommendation from the sponsor.

-Section 5 ictor of recommendation from the sponsor.
+Section 5

 The following support material is required:

-a signed statement from an attending physician, or in his/her absence, a medically know vledgeable witness.
-Also lette rs from

-others in attendance would

-BLUE MERIT STAR - sar me documents required as those for purple and green merit stars.

-GREEN MERIT STAR - 1 newspaper clippings, statements from government officials, and any other knowledgeab le persons of the incident indic cating

-the nominee's involvemen ıt.

-YELLOW MERIT STAR - any appropriate material in accordance with your division policy.

-TE OF APPRECIATION - letter of justification signed by the sponsor.
+- PURPLE MERIT STAR a signed statement from an attending physician, or in his/her absence, a medically knowledgeable witness.
+Also letters from others in attendance would be helpful. - BLUE MERIT STAR same documents required as those for purple and green merit stars. - GREEN MERIT STAR newspaper clippings, statements from government officials, and any other knowledgeable persons of the incident indicating the nominee's involvement. - YELLOW MERIT STAR any appropriate material in accordance with your division policy. - NATIONAL CERTIFICATE OF APPRECIATION letter of justification signed by the sponsor.

 Section 6

-ates, indicating exactly how the wording on the award certificate should appear.
-Be brid ef as space on the certificate is

-limited.
-The National Office res serves the right to change the wording thereof.
+Give reason, event, place, and dates, indicating exactly how the wording on the award certificate should appear.
+Be brief as space on the certificate is limited.
+The National Office reserves the right to change the wording thereof.

-4 T CD 1 (1 1 / ' 1)

-4. Letter of Recommendation is5.
-Supporting Documents are at

-6. Wording on Certificate (ever NATE LIMITED SDACE

-(limited space) in, place, date).
-Make sufe this is filled out DO NOT MAKE THIS TOO OK NATE- LIMITED SPACE
+4. Wording on Certificate (event, Make sure this is filled out DO NOT MAKE THIS TOO ORN IATE- LIMI TED SPACE

-(minted space) -
+5. Supporting Documents are atta □YES

+6. Sponsor's Recommendation:

-To whom award should be s ent: (To be completed by Division)
+To whom award should be sen · ·

-Name Region awards advisor fills this out
+Name - Region awards adv visor fills this out

-region awards advisor this dust

 Address

 City, State, Zip

-Date Needed Region Awards advisor uses this for banquet date
+Date Needed Region Awards ad visor uses this for banque t date

+Presentation Date Region awards adv visor to tell when this can b oe Oe